NiklasRosenstein/osxt/README.md

 Allows you to build a macOS ISO image file from an OSX installer application like "Install macOS Sierra.app". *Based on [fusio71au@insanelymac.com][0]'s work.*

+### `osxvbm` &mdash; Create and/or configure a VirtualBox VM for macOS

+Configure a VirtualBox virtual machine for macOS.
+Can also create a new machine and immediately configure it.

 ### `xcode` &mdash; Download and install XCode Command-line Tools.

 Allows you to download and install any XCode Command-line Tools.
 Check out